markPVale/reward-points/README.md

 # Load And Test Sample Transactions
  UNIX
  - Build the project by following the steps above.
- - Navigate to the root directory in the terminal - `cd reward-points`
+ - Navigate to the root directory of the app in the terminal
- - curlrequests-test.sh - `is a file in the root directory containing curl commands to load the following transactions for a user with the userId of 5:`
+ - curlrequests-test.sh - `is a file in the root directory of the app containing curl commands to load the following transactions for a user with the userId of 5:`
  -   Suppose you call your add transaction route with the following sequence of calls:
 ● { "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }